top of page

 • 1 min read

-Join us for a webinar exploring findings from a nationally representative study on addiction knowledge in the United States and how it shapes attitudes toward individuals in recovery and support for public health policies.
+This webinar explored findings from a nationally representative study examining addiction knowledge in the United States and how it shapes attitudes toward individuals in recovery and support for public health policies.

-Conducted by the Addiction Policy Forum, Gallup, and researchers from the University of Delaware, the study revealed critical gaps in addiction knowledge: nearly 1 in 4 U.S. adults do not recognize addiction as a health condition, and many report low confidence in identifying symptoms or where to find reliable information.
-These gaps are associated with lower support for treatment, reduced willingness to help others, and higher levels of stigma toward people in recovery.
+Conducted by the Addiction Policy Forum, Gallup, and researchers from the University of Delaware, the study identified critical gaps in addiction knowledge.
+Findings showed that nearly one in four U.S. adults did not recognize addiction as a health condition, and many reported low confidence in identifying symptoms or knowing where to find reliable information.
+These knowledge gaps were associated with lower support for evidence-based treatment, reduced willingness to help others, and higher levels of stigma toward people in recovery.

-This webinar will cover the study’s design, methodology, and key findings related to addiction knowledge, stigma, and self-efficacy.
-Speakers will also explore how improving addiction literacy can influence attitudes, behaviors, and policy support, and why greater understanding is essential to expanding treatment access, strengthening recovery support, and improving patient outcomes.
-In addition, attendees will gain practical insights into strategies and interventions to strengthen addiction literacy and reduce stigma.
+During the webinar, presenters reviewed the study's design, methodology, and key findings related to addiction knowledge, stigma, and self-efficacy.
+Speakers discussed how improving addiction literacy can positively influence attitudes, behaviors, and support for evidence-based policies, while highlighting the importance of increasing public understanding to expand access to treatment, strengthen recovery support, and improve patient outcomes.

 Speakers